jorsh/developer-notes/Angular.md

 *Note: If it is the main component the exported class should be called AppComponent*

+*Angular creates, updates, and destroys components as the user moves through the application.
+Your app can take action at each moment in this lifecycle through optional lifecycle hooks, like ngOnInit().*

 ## Directives
 A directive is how we add dynamic behavior to HTML.